open-telemetry/community/governance-charter.md

 The Bootstrap Committee will be replaced by the elected OpenTelemetry Governance Committee.
-Ultimately, the **OpenTelemetry Governance Committee will consist of 5 individual members** of the community **elected for 2 year terms**.
-The terms will be **staggered with 1 year elections** (alternating 2 seats and 3 seats).
+Ultimately, the **OpenTelemetry Governance Committee will consist of 9 individual members** of the community **elected for 2 year terms**.
+The terms will be **staggered with 1 year elections** (alternating 4 seats and 5 seats).

-To provide a level of continuity as this process is established, the initial committee will include continuity members, expanding the size to 9 members, which will be eliminated after the first two years.
+To provide a level of continuity as this process is established, the initial committee will include continuity members, expanding the size to 9 members.
+Note that from the 2020 election to the 2021 election, the committee will include 11 members.

-This year (2019) as this approval is enacted, the committee will consist of the members of the bootstrap committee (Ben Sigelman, Bogdan Drutu, Sarah Novotny, Sergey Kanzhelev, Yuri Shkuro) plus 4 positions to be elected from the community.
+In 2019 as this approval is enacted, the committee consists of the members of the bootstrap committee (Ben Sigelman, Bogdan Drutu, Sarah Novotny, Sergey Kanzhelev, Yuri Shkuro) plus 4 positions to be elected from the community.
 Of the 4 members that are elected, 2 will have a two year term and 2